 Jury duty and witnesses.
 Employers may not retaliate against employees for serving on a jury or for serving as a witness in a trial or hearing pursuant to a summons (21 V.S.A.
 Sec.
 499).

 Leave to attend annual town hall meeting.
-Employers may not discharge or retaliate against employees who exercise their right to take unpaid leave to attend their annual town ...
+Employers may not discharge or retaliate against employees who exercise their right to take ...